spencertipping/ni/doc/ni_by_example_1.md

 422
 ```

-To use escaped characters in a regex, it's often helpful to wrap in quotes:
+To use escaped characters in a regex, it's often more efficient to wrap in quotes:

 ```bash
 $ ni n1000 r-500 r'/^(\d)\1+$/'